 Equipment Safety to Prevent Wildfire

-- Check Restrictions and Regulations: Stage 1 and 2 Fire Restrictions, and Summit County’s year-round fire regulations, include restrictions and safety requirements for outdoor use of various types of equipment, including chainsaws, mowers, torches and welding equipment.
+- Check for Restrictions: Stage 1 and 2 Fire Restrictions include restrictions and safety requirements for outdoor use of various types of equipment, including chainsaws, torches and welding equipment.

 - Mowing: Mow before 10 a.m., but never when it's windy or excessively dry.
 Lawn mowers are designed to mow lawns, not weeds or dry grass.
 Metal blades striking rocks can create sparks and start fires.

-- Spark Arresters: Spark arresters are required on all portable gasoline-powered equipment.
+- Spark Arresters: In wildland areas, spark arresters are required on all portable gasoline-powered equipment.
 This includes tractors, chainsaws, harvesters, weedeaters and mowers.

 - Maintenance: Keep exhaust systems, spark arresters and all equipment in working order and free of carbon buildup.